dashifen/wp-handler/readme.md

 Like the theme handler, it's from here that plugins can be extended.
 It's more robust that the theme handler offering directory and URL identification assistance and extending the `enqueue` method to add JS and CSS from the plugin's scope.
 But, it also has methods to activate, deactivate, and uninstall your plugin as well as a number of Dashboard menu manipulation functions for your convenience.

-### Services
+### Agents

-There are three abstract objects that can be extended to represent services—helpful, focused objects—for your plugins or themes.
-I have recently learned that I've been using the term `Service` somewhat incorrectly, but I haven't changed my code yet.
-Regardless, these each receive one of our handlers (above) as a parameter to their constructors and are intended to operate within the scope of a single, tightly defined responsibility that you might want to separate from the primary theme or plugin file.
+Handlers have their agents to perform specific tasks for them that they would otherwise have to do themselves.
+Thus, Agents are small, focused classes that handle a specific and single responsibility for the Handler thant employs them.
 For example, post type registration, especially the arrays of labels for the WordPress `register_post_type` function are rather verbose.
 Moving them to a service object keeps things tidier in your plugin or theme object which makes your life better and may help with maintenance.
 Got a problem with a type's registration?
 You're gonna know right where to look!

+There are three abstract Agent objects already defined:  a general `AbstractAgent` and then an `AbstractPluginAgent` and an `AbstractThemeAgent` for your convenience.

 ## Hooks